-Pressure sores are usually caused by
+Pressure sores may be caused by:

-Other causes may include friction, which is the rubbing that
+- Friction, which is the rubbing that

 which is movement (such as sliding down a chair) that causes the skin to fold

-over itself, cutting off the blood supply and possibly causing pressure
+over itself, cutting off the blood supply.

 Pressure sores are usually diagnosed with a physical exam.